 Alternative energy sources such as offshore wind farms are already taking advantage of all the space water has to offer.
 Solar energy is expected to rival offshore wind turbines as there are currently many projects developing floating solar panels.

 This doesn’t come as a surprise as offshore wind turbines already proved it was a good idea to use the sea as a planting area.
 Besides, we are residing on the “Blue Planet” where water occupies 71% of the planet’s surface.
 Since we don’t use all that area filled with water like we do use the land fields, it is the perfect place for renewable energy plants.

-Solar panels are great, no doubt about that, but in many cases their capabilities are not being fully utilized.
+There are many advantages of solar energy, but in many cases the capabilities of the panels are not being fully utilised.
 Panels need to take full advantage of sun rays during the day, but on many occasions this might be hard to accomplish.
 Therefore, prospects for offshore solar panels are huge.

 The islands could generate electricity for more than 30,000 people.
 Even though the plan is achievable, the project is currently on hold as findings show that due to the many oil and gas offshore farms already existing, installing further energy farms could cause a lot of major incidents.

 A Swiss company called Viteos is taking a different approach and are building much smaller artificial islands that are floating in areas where there are no other offshore energy farms.
 The company’s mission however, is to monitor the corrosive effects of water on the installation.
 The focus is more on R&D for future development of the technology rather than just pure energy generation.

 Seawater could prove to be a “game changer” for solar panels manufacturers and the whole industry.
 Since one of the key components in photovoltaic panels is Cadmium Chloride, which is extremely toxic and expensive, it affects both the manufacturing process and the price of solar panels.